qua-platform/qua-libs/examples/basics/hello-qua/readme.md

 The QUA program simply calls the play command.

-We run the program on the simulator for 1000 clock cycles (4000 nS).
+We run the program on the simulator for 1000 clock cycles (4000 ns).

 ## Post processing

-We plot the simulated samples to observe a single cycle of the waveform (1 MHz for 1 micro-second).
+We plot the simulated samples to observe a single cycle of the waveform (5 MHz for 1 micro-second).
-Note the delay (of approx 200nS) between the simulation start and the start of the pulse play.
+Note the delay (of approx 200ns) between the start of simulation and the start of the pulse.
-This delay is faithful to that produced by executing on real hardware.
+This delay is faithful to the one produced by executing on real hardware.

 ## Sample output